 Tommy Franklin provides a wide range of IP services including strategic patent portfolio development, conducting and defending due diligence, development of licensing agreements, patent validity and infringement opinions, and litigation-related counseling for both plaintiffs and defendants.
 Drawing on his broad technical background, Tommy works with clients spanning numerous technical fields, including medical devices, electromagnetic sensors, optics, microelectromechanical systems (MEMS), semiconductors and fluidic systems.

 Tommy represents both large and small companies, and is well versed in the different issues and pressures faced by different organizations.
-He is committed to understanding the business objectives of each of his clients and developing and implementing IP strategies which meet those objectives.
-He is particularly experienced at working with start-ups at many stages of the business, and at developing winning IP strategies which address the various interests brought to the table by the company’s inventors, executives, and board members.
+He is committed to understanding the business objectives of each of his clients and developing and implementing IP strategies that meet those objectives.
+He is particularly experienced at working with startups at many stages of the business, and at developing winning IP strategies that address the various interests brought to the table by the company’s inventors, executives and board members.